holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/08_accumulator_prep/lesson_plan.md

     - Bunch of sample programs
     - Loop as a hiking trail
     - Loop as a series of patterns
+- Accumulator pattern
+    - Empty shopping cart
+    - Run through loop filling up shopping cart over and over
+    - Trick of loops is to find the pattern
 - Start Grok

 #### Homework

 - TIL entry
-- Finish Grok Lesson 4
+- Finish Grok Lesson 5.2